 This client was a very outgoing fellow who never hesitated to help people in his network and who spent years adding value.
 And frankly, he also got pretty lucky.
 Don’t expect this to happen to you — but if it does, don’t be surprised either!

 Here are some effective ways you can ask your network for help.

 Send mass e-mail updates to your connections every once in a while.
 First, make sure you BCC people on the e-mail addresses so people aren’t receiving the e-mail addresses of everyone else in your network.
 Also, if you haven’t e-mailed these people in a while, you better build some equity first by giving them an update about your life and asking about theirs.

-Make your mass messages (think e-mail blasts, discussions on a LinkedIn Group, or tweets to your whole audience) positive and undemanding.
+Make your mass messages (think e-mail blasts, discussions on a LinkedIn Group, or Facebook Timeline posts) positive and undemanding.
 These messages aren’t the place to ask people to stick their neck out for you.
-Instead, use large groups of people for what they’re good at: general info.
-Ask about industry trends, cool companies to look out for, what skills you may need to master, and so forth.
+Use large groups of people for what they’re good at: general info and social support.
+Ask about industry trends, cool companies to look out for, what skills you need to master, advice, and so forth.

 Ask for more specific help in one-on-one interactions.
 For example, you may ask for someone to pass on your résumé, give you the name of the hiring manager associated with a specific job opening, or even just have informal conversations about an industry.